 Registrations: 99 Goal: 450000

 Welcome to the Swim Across America - Atlanta Open Water Swim!
-Established in 2013, SAA - Atlanta has donated over $3 million to our beneficiary: Aflac Cancer & Blood Disorders Center of Children's Healthcare of Atlanta.
+Established in 2013, SAA - Atlanta has donated nearly $3 million to our beneficiary: Aflac Cancer & Blood Disorders Center of Children's Healthcare of Atlanta.
 Cancer remains the leading cause of death by illness for children.
 Despite this, childhood cancer research is consistently underfunded by our federal government.
 This is why your support and this event are so important.

 Each year we host over 1,000 swimmers and volunteers, spectators and supporters, as well as Olympians near and far at our charity swim.
 Whether you want to volunteer, are a veteran swimmer or a first-time open-water swimmer, or want to come out and support everyone, we welcome you to join us for our 11th annual swim on September 23rd at Lake Lanier Olympic Park!

 Every child deserves a lifetime, so we welcome you to help us "Make Waves to Fight Cancer."

 All swimmers are required to raise at least $400 by event day.
 Swimmers under 18 are required to raise $200 by event day.

 WaveMakers go above and beyond the call of duty by raising at least $1,000 regardless of your age.
 Anyone can achieve WaveMaker status - swimmers, volunteers or SAA My Way participants.
 WaveMakers get special recognition and an exclusive WM gift on event day.
 You can learn more about WaveMaker Status here.

 A person may elect to swim alone or be part of a team.
 Many work colleagues will form teams, or teams may be formed in honor or memory of a loved one.
 Previous participants have found this to be a great team building experience.
 Each swimmer is still required to meet their individual fundraising minimums and each team has a fundraising minimum of $1,000.